 ABOUT

-The five-time Tony Award®-winning production of Charles Dickens’ A Christmas Carol will return to Melbourne’s Comedy Theatre for a strictly limited 5-week season from 27 November, with Lachy Hulme, one of Australia’s most recognisable stage and screen actors stepping into the iconic role of Ebenezer Scrooge.
+The five-time Tony Award®-winning production of Charles Dickens’ A Christmas Carol has now concluded its 5-week season at Melbourne’s Comedy Theatre with Lachy Hulme, one of Australia’s most recognisable stage and screen actors stepping into the iconic role of Ebenezer Scrooge.

 On a winter Christmas Eve, the cold-hearted miser, Ebenezer Scrooge is visited by four ghosts.
 Transported to worlds past, present, and future, he witnesses what a lifetime of greed and fear could lead to and sees with fresh eyes the possibility of joy and kindness.
 Can Ebenezer be saved before it’s too late?